 Save the shots for vodka or tequila.
 Instead, pour yourself a tumbler of whiskey—or snifter.
-50 millilitres is a good place to start.
-We recommend sampling it neat at room temperature, to begin with—so you can really get to grips with its bold flavour profile.
+50 milliliters is a good place to start.
+We recommend sampling it neat at room temperature, to begin with—so you can really get to grips with its bold flavor profile.

 If it’s a little overpowering, you can add a few drops of water with a straw.
-This will lower the alcohol content, allowing you to detect a greater spectrum of aromatics and flavours.
+This will lower the alcohol content, allowing you to detect a greater spectrum of aromatics and flavors.

 You can also add ice if you prefer your whiskey chilled.
 Opt for a large ice cube or ball that will melt slower.
 Whiskey stones are another good option to avoid dilution.